-The NBN Atlas Scotland is a free online tool that provides a platform to engage, educate and inform people about the natural world.
-It will help improve biodiversity knowledge, open up research possibilities and change the way environmental management is carried out in the UK.
+The NBN Atlas Scotland is an online tool that provides a platform to engage, educate and inform people about the natural world.
+It helps improve biodiversity knowledge, opens up research possibilities and changes the way environmental management is carried out in the UK.

 The NBN Atlas Scotland is innovative because the combination of the multiple sources of information about UK species and habitats, and the ability to interrogate, combine, and analyse these data – in a single location – has not been done before, on this scale.
 It aims to facilitate learning about and understanding the UK’s wildlife.

 The National Biodiversity Network (NBN), a registered charity, has been championing the sharing of biological data in the UK since 2000, with the aim of improving the availability of high resolution and high quality data to provide the evidence base for all environmental decision-making in the UK.

 The NBN Atlas Scotland is part of Scotland’s environment web network.
 This network is linked through the centralised Scotland’s environment portal and incorporates a growing network of trusted and authoritative sources of more detailed and specialised environmental data.
 This network consists of websites for users with an interest in more specific topic based data sets and who wish to carry out more detailed data analysis, and the websites often publish data on specific environmental topics.
 View the list of websites that make up the Scotland’s environment web network.

 The NBN Atlas Scotland is based on the Atlas of Living Australia infrastructure.
 The National Biodiversity Network has taken this open source platform and redesigned and remastered it in some places – in response to stakeholder needs – to create a bespoke system that is exceptionally useful for UK users.